REHA 2009 Workplace Learning 1 (Therapeutic Recreation)

 Coordinator Nicole Peel Opens in new window

-Description This unit provides students with the opportunity to apply theoretical and practical knowledge and skills gained in the course to develop their practice and professional behaviours in a therapeutic recreation workplace setting.
-The unit develops skills for students in working with individuals in a therapeutic recreation program that include assessment, planning, programming and evaluation.
+Description This subject provides students with the opportunity to apply theoretical and practical knowledge and skills gained in the course to develop their practice and professional behaviours in a therapeutic recreation workplace setting.
+The subject develops skills for students in working with individuals in a therapeutic recreation program that include assessment, planning, programming and evaluation.

 School Health Sciences

 Student Contribution Band HECS Band 2 10cp